 One of the greatest challenges, however, is connecting skilled workers with home improvement professionals.
-Fortunately, GuildQuality Founder and CEO, Geoff Graham, recognized the significance of this issue and the negative impact it’s making.
+Fortunately, GuildQuality Founder and Co-President, Geoff Graham, recognized the significance of this issue and the negative impact it’s making.
 In response to the ongoing labor shortage and GuildQuality’s key initiative – to elevate the stature of this industry to a level commensurate with its importance – Geoff created a new tool for industry professionals, called GuildQuality Crew.

 Thanks to Crew, builders, remodelers, and contractors are working better together and getting the recognition they deserve for their hard work.
 Right now, these professionals can:

 1) Endorse friends and colleagues for what they’re best at, and get endorsed in return